KevinDai99/ParkinsonsProgressionModel/README.md

 Our team developed models using data on protein and peptide levels over time in both individuals with PD, as well as in normal age-matched healthy controls.
 By doing so, we aim to uncover significant insights into the molecular changes that occur as PD advances, potentially leading to a groundbreaking discovery.

-## Description of the Data
+## Data Preparation

-1. Data Preparation: Combine the datasets (train_clinical_data.csv, train_peptides.csv, train_proteins.csv) into a single dataset using patient ID as the common key.
+Combined the datasets (train_clinical_data.csv, train_peptides.csv, train_proteins.csv) into a single dataset using patient ID as the common key.
 Clean and preprocess the data to remove missing values, outliers, and other inconsistencies.
   a.
 The `train_clinical_data.csv` file contains information on each patient's visit, including the visit ID, patient ID, visit month, and UPDRS scores for     different assessments.

   b.
 The `train_peptides.csv` file contains information on the peptides measured in each patient's CSF sample.
 We will need to preprocess this data to           extract the relevant features for our neural network model.